As you may know by now, I am a BIG chai tea latte fan.

 If you want to whip up some oat “milk”–here is the recipe that worked well for me!

 P.S.
-I added some tips on how to make a smooth oat milk, not a gummy textured end product.
+I added some tips on how to make a smooth oat milk, to avoid creating a gummy textured end product.